spidernet-io/spiderpool/README.md

 * Based on CRD storage, all operation could be done with kubernetes API-server.

-* Administrator could safely edit kinds of spiderpool CRD resources, the Spiderpool will help validate the modification and prevent from kinds of confliction.
+* Administrator could safely edit kinds of spiderpool CRD resources, the Spiderpool will help validate the modification and prevent from kinds of conflict and mistake.

 * Support for both AMD64 and ARM64.